gederajeg/rob-steal-parallel-corpora/README.md

 # peek into the results as tibble/data frame
 head(my_para_conc)
 #> # A tibble: 6 × 4
 #>   LEFT                      NODE   RIGHT            TRANSLATION
 #>   <chr>                     <chr>  <chr>            <chr>
-#> 1 When designating thes… should always be borne in m… "Ketika menentukan filum …
+#> 1 When designating these p… should always be borne… "Ketika menentukan filum ya…
-#> 2 You                    should be able to control n… "Anda seharusnya dapat me…
+#> 2 The minor improvements i… should be as readily p… "Perubahan kecil dari gener…
-#> 3 Therefore, the will t… should be able to foresee t… "Oleh karena itu, kehenda…
+#> 3 The impression of disgus… should be changed       "Kesan menjijikan dan simbo…
-#> 4 The minor improvement… should be as readily preser… "Perubahan kecil dari gen…
+#> 4 It is an expression of t… should be equipped wit… "Ini merupakan bukti kesemp…
-#> 5 To reach that, a cond… should be created, either i… "Untuk menggapainya, haru…
+#> 5 The fund for research an… should be increased ev… "Dana untuk penelitian dan …
-#> 6 It is an expression o… should be equipped with suc… "Ini merupakan bukti kese…
+#> 6 Recently a chemist propo… should be named guacam… "Seorang kimiawan baru-baru…
 ```

 # Sesi ruang kerja R